 When enrolling in a silver plan, an eligible enrollee is placed into a plan that has the cost-sharing subsidy automatically applied.
 This means that the silver plan they choose will already have a lowered out-of-pocket maximum than the same plan would in the absence of a cost-sharing subsidy.
-Unlike the premium tax credit, there is no option for cost-sharing subsidies to be paid to the enrollee.
+The federal government pays cost-sharing subsidies directly to the insurer.
+(Unlike the premium tax credit, there is no option for costsharing subsidies to be paid to the enrollee).